Aeroluna/LunaCoopMod/README.md

 These guys clog up your supply until they time out, this should help mitigate that.

+- Added strafing movement to Infested Liberator Cloud Dispersal.
+- Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
+- Fixed Infested Liberator being unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).

+Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
+Increasing the lingering duration allows running away before the 85% damage reduction fades.

 ## Fenix

 - Remove Disruptors.